dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure Automation/Azure Configuration Management.md

 ### Azure State Configuration

 Desired State Configuration (DSC) allows to manage the State of Virtual Machines
-DSC can be configured for our VM from our Automation Account Instance
+DSC can be configured for our VM from our Automation Account
 On Linux state configuration can be managed using Python Scripts as well

 Steps to onboard VM to Azure State Management